Unit 1: Overview

 The camera you will be using

 Any digital camera of 6 megapixels or greater that can mount to a tripod is acceptable.
 Your instructor will tell you if you are allowed to use a smartphone camera to take your photos.
 However, even if smartphone cameras are allowed, we recommend using a digital camera.
+Digital cameras have manual settings that can be adjusted according to your specific lighting situation.
+Plus, we have handy tips for operating your camera!

 Please include a header at the top of your proposal in this format: